AmbiqAI/neuralSPOT/examples/basic_tf_stub/README.md

 # Basic TF Stub
-This example is used the seed for a NeuralSPOT Deployment Nest - it includes all the NeuralSpot libraries and is based on TF.

 This example uses the Apollo4's low voltage AUDADC analog microphone interface to collect audio.
 Once collected, it processes the audio by extracting melscale spectograms, and passes those to a Tensorflow Lite for Microcontrollers model for inference.
 After invoking the model, this example processes the result and prints it out on the SWO debug interface.
 Optionally, it will dump the collected audio to a PC via a USB cable.

 Along the way, this example uses many neuralSPOT features, including: